amtoaer

 })

-Note the order of execution in this step.
-It has been tested that if Valine is reloaded before Artitalk, Valine will correctly display the comment count but will not display the content.
+Pay attention to the order of execution in this step.
+In practice, if Valine is reloaded before Artitalk, Valine will correctly display the number of comments but not the content.

 Add the Artitalk page#

-With everything ready, all you need to do is add the following to the corresponding md file for Artitalk:
+Everything is ready, all you need to do is write the following in the corresponding md file for Artitalk:

 ---